 Where to watch the 2018 World Cup in Hong Kong

-Unlike most of the bars along Lockhart Road, which are largely showing the World Cup, Champs in Wan Chai Road won’t be full of randomers just strolling in to catch the game.
-This is a bit more of a dedicated spot for football fans that should be full of World Cup fever.
+Unlike most of the bars along nearby Lockhart Road, which will also show some games, Champs in Wan Chai Road won’t be full of randomers strolling in to catch the odd game.
+This is a spot for dedicated fans that should be full of World Cup fever.
 The underground vibe seems to accentuate the noise and atmosphere, making it a great place to hunker down and enjoy the tourney.
 Back in 2014, the venue screened every game of the tournament, so expect similar dedication this time out.

 While it could be said that Kennedy Town is something of a haven for cool, hipster bars that would scoff at the notion of showing sports, Forbes 36 belies this burgeoning stereotype by being something of a bastion for football.
 With loads of seating and TVs economically arranged so you get a view no matter where you're sitting, it's a World Cup mecca at the western end of the Island Line.